The Long Island Seed Project

 BLEND- Colorful Long Zucchini Mix

-A blend of a mass cross and hand crosses between pale green mid eastern zucchini, striped romanesco types, dark green and golden zucchini which will produce hybrid surprises; also, open pollinated types of all the parent varieties.
-Mostly compact to somewhat sprawling bush growth that produces the traditional longer fruit.
+A blend of many kinds of zukes from pale green mid eastern zucchini, striped romanesco types to dark green and even golden zucchini which will produce a nice diversity; these are open pollinated types of the parent varieties we use in our breeding program.
+Mostly compact growth that produces the traditional longer fruit.
 This will please the zucchini connoisseur in everyone.
-Every seed in the packet will probably produce a different type of zuke!
-Maximum zucchini diversity in a single packet.
+Zucchini diversity in a single packet.
 (30 seeds)

 Squash- Summer- Pepo- Bush